lrsterrett/react-signup-form/README.md

 ### Components

 For sake of simplicity, this react code all lived in the same component.
-If this grew into an ongoing project, one obvious part of that process would be to create separate components once they start becoming used more than a couple time.
+If this grew into an ongoing project, one obvious part of that process would be to create separate components once they start becoming used more than a couple times.
 Components like inputs and buttons would move to a folder for ui components.

 ### Forms